EvanFrameX/Neddism/README.md

 Neddism represents a synthetic socioeconomic philosophy that seeks to harmonize four major political traditions:

-- **From Socialism:** Emphasis on collective ownership and equitable outcomes
+- **Socialism:** Emphasis on collective ownership and equitable outcomes
-- **From Democracy:** Commitment to voluntary consent and participatory decision-making
+- **Democracy:** Commitment to voluntary consent and participatory decision-making
-- **From Anarchy:** Maximization of individual autonomy and minimization of coercive hierarchy
+- **Anarchy:** Maximization of individual autonomy and minimization of coercive hierarchy
-- **From Capitalism:** Recognition of personal management and incentive structures
+- **Capitalism:** Recognition of personal management and incentive structures

 **Core Philosophy:** Neddism operates on the principle of *"Maximum liberty through minimum necessary restriction,"* where social harmony emerges not from enforced conformity but from respect for mutually-agreed boundaries.